etbrem/GuessTheRandom/README.md

 The game is played between two players.

-### Before the game starts, the first player chooses a random number which they keeps a secret.
+### Before the game starts, the first player chooses a random number which they keep a secret.
 The `secret_number` stays constant throughout the game.

 `secret_number = get_random_number()`